-I struggled for years to find good “insider information” on how to better grow phals; and I never did find a single source for that information.
-So, I started focusing my efforts over the past few years on scouring the internet (and books) in an effort to learn the grueling details of the Phalaenopsis Genus.
+I struggled for years to find good “insider information” on how to grow rock-star phals; and I never did find a single source for that information.
+So, I started focusing my efforts scouring the internet and books in an effort to learn the grueling details of the Phalaenopsis Genus.
 I’ve tried to be critical about understanding why phals grow better under specific conditions rather than just regurgitate what’s already out there.
-In this article you’ll find some good visual resources, and a few videos at the bottom that are intended to help you better-understand the phalaenopsis species and how to grow them.
+In this article you’ll find a couple visual resources and a few videos at the bottom which are intended to help you better-understand the phalaenopsis genus and how to grow them with more success.

 What are Summer vs Winter Blooming Phalaenopsis?